-To avoid a poor sounding phonograph, take care when adding extension loudspeakers.
+To avoid a poor-sounding phonograph, take care when adding extension loudspeakers.
 Regard the following requirements:

-- Loudspeakers must be wired so that the power consumed by the phonograph loudspeakers and the extension loudspeakers (including remote selectors) does not exceed the amplifier power rating. - 2.)
-Extension loudspeakers should produce the desired sound level relative to the sound level of the loudspeakers of the phonograph. - 3.)
-All loudspeakers must be connected with the correct polarity.
+- 1.)
+Loudspeakers must be wired in a way that the power consumed by the extension loudspeakers (including remote selectors) does not exceed the amplifier power rating. - 2.)
+Extension loudspeakers should produce the desired sound level. - All loudspeakers must be connected with the correct polarity.